syseleven/grav-docs-metakube/pages/03.Tutorials/04.delete-a-cluster/default.en.md

         - cluster
 ---

-To delete a cluster, navigate to `Manage cluster` and choose the cluster that you want to delete.
+To delete a cluster, navigate to `Manage cluster` and choose the cluster that you would like to delete.
 On the top right is a button `delete cluster`

 ![Cluster deletion button in the top right corner](image_delete-cluster_01.png)